 Torch Award Winner

 An independent panel of judges selected the Eclipse Integrity Award winners.
-The Eclipse Integrity Awards judges included Neil Arthur, Arthur Associates, LLC; Dr. Bud Baker, Wright State University, Raj Soin College of Business; Dan Davis, PNC Bank; Michael Goldshot, Goldshot, Lamb & Hobbs; Barbara Hayde, The Entrepreneurs Center; Harry Seifert, Standard Register Company; Yvonne Bravo Wathen, Bravo SCM; and Susie Woodhull, Woodhull, LLC.
+The Eclipse Integrity Awards judges included Kent Anderson, Ohio’s Hospice of Dayton; Neil Arthur, Arthur Associates, LLC; Dr. Bud Baker, Wright State University, Raj Soin College of Business; Dan Davis, PNC Bank; Kim Duncan, Elements IV Interiors (retired); Dan Foley, Montgomery County Commissioner; Michael Goldshot, Goldshot, Lamb & Hobbs; Marcy Hawley, Orange Frazer Press; Bob Hothem, The Alternative Board Miami Valley; Harry Seifert, Standard Register Company (retired); Yvonne Bravo Wathen, Bravo SCM; and Susie Woodhull, Woodhull, LLC.

 About Your BBB Serving Dayton and the Miami Valley